Crab Brulee Recipe: How to Make the Perfect Appetizer

 - Mixing Bowl and Whisk: For creating a smooth, lump-free mixture.

-- Baking Tray: Used for water bath cooking, which prevents the brulee from drying out and ensures even baking.
+- Baking Tray: Used for water bath cooking, which prevents the brulee from drying out and makes sure cooking is even.

 How to Create a Gourmet Brulee Dish with Crab